Artist Statement

 Biography

-Canadian artist Amy Shackleton (b.1986) received her BFA in 2008 from York University.
-Her work has been written about in Magenta Magazine, Huffington Post, and LUXE Magazine.
-She has been actively involved as a guest speaker at the Canadian Arts Summit and the University of Cincinnati.
-Her works are included in the public collections of Museum of Dufferin, Colart Collection and Facebook Canada.
+Amy Shackleton (b.
+1986) is a Canadian artist who earned her BFA from York University in 2008.
+Her artwork has captured the attention of millions online and has been featured in Magenta Magazine, Huffington Post, and LUXE Magazine.
+She has actively participated as a guest speaker at the Canadian Arts Summit and the University of Cincinnati.
+Shackleton's works can be found in public collections, including the Town of Cobourg, Museum of Dufferin, Colart Collection, and Facebook Canada.

-Shackleton has exhibited work across North America and beyond.
-Solo exhibition venues include THEMUSEUM, Kitchener, ON, Museum of Dufferin, Mulmur, ON and Art Gallery of Northumberland, Cobourg, ON.
-Group exhibition highlights include “The Carmichael Canadian Landscape Exhibition: Tradition Transformed”, Orillia Museum of Art & History and “Award Winners”, McMicheal Canadian Art Collection.
+Shackleton's artwork has been extensively exhibited across North America and beyond.
+Her solo exhibitions have taken place at renowned venues including THEMUSEUM in Kitchener, ON, the Museum of Dufferin in Mulmur, ON, and the Art Gallery of Northumberland in Cobourg, ON.
+Notable group exhibitions she has participated in include "The Carmichael Canadian Landscape Exhibition: Tradition Transformed" at the Orillia Museum of Art & History and "Award Winners" at the McMichael Canadian Art Collection.
+Shackleton is based in Oshawa, Ontario, where she lives and works from her home studio.

 Technique